France-ioi/taskgrader/README.md

 This simple tool manages every step of grading a contest task, from the generation of test data to the grading of a solution output.

 ## Installing

+Install dependencies: on Debian/stable:

+    apt install build-essential sharutils python2.7 asciidoc fp-compiler gcj-4.9

+you also need to have a binary called `gcj` (not provided by Debian/stable):

+    ln -s /usr/bin/gcj-4.9 /usr/bin/gcj

-Execute install.sh in the taskgrader directory to install.
+Execute `install.sh` in the taskgrader directory to install.
 It will help you install everything.
 If needed, modify `config.py` to suit your needs.

 ## Executing
 The taskgrader itself can be executed with